vincentDcmps/nomad-image-updater/readme.md

 ## ToDo

-- manage pull request from gitea
-- manage url in argument to got directly git forge
+- get image update in go routine
 - use a meta in task to got release note link
 - create test